JaraLowell/RadeWeb/data/AIBot_README.md

 The AI bot is configured through `data/aibot.json`.
 The bot will only work when:
 1. `enabled` is set to `true`
-2. `avatarName` is set to a valid avatar name (e.g., "FirstName LastName")
+2. `linkedAccountId` is set to a valid account ID (required for account filtering)
 3. A valid API key is provided
 4. A system prompt is configured
+5. `avatarName` is set (optional - used only for AI context, not filtering)

 ## Basic Setup

-1. Find your avatar name from the RadegastWeb accounts page (e.g., "John Doe")
+1. Get the account ID from the RadegastWeb accounts page (required)
+2. Set `linkedAccountId` to your account ID to link the bot to that specific account
-2. Set `avatarName` to your avatar name exactly as shown
+3. Set `avatarName` to your avatar name (used by AI for context, not for filtering)
-3. Configure your AI provider settings in `apiConfig`
+4. Configure your AI provider settings in `apiConfig`
-4. Set `enabled` to `true`
+5. Set `enabled` to `true`
-5. Restart RadegastWeb
+6. Restart RadegastWeb

 ## AI Provider Examples